-Name and Year of Birth Position(s) Held with the Fund; Term of Office and Length of Time Served (1) Principal Occupation(s) During the Past 5 Years Number of Portfolios in Fund Complex (2) Overseen by Trustee Other Directorships Held by Trustee in the Past 5 Years Robert K. Grunewald (1962) Interested Trustee and Chief Executive Officer, Since Inception President and Chief Executive Officer of Flat Rock Core Income Fund (since 2020); President and Chief Executive Officer of Flat Rock Opportunity Fund (since 2018); President and Chief Executive Officer of Flat Rock Capital Corp.
+Name and Year of Birth Position(s) Held with the Fund; Term of Office and Length of Time Served (1) Principal Occupation(s) During the Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee (2) Other Directorships Held by Trustee in the Past 5 Years Robert K. Grunewald (1962) Interested Trustee and Chief Executive Officer, Since February 2018 President and Chief Executive Officer of Flat Rock Enhanced Income Fund (since 2022); President and Chief Executive Officer of Flat Rock Core Income Fund (since 2020); President and Chief Executive Officer of Flat Rock Capital Corp.
 (2017 to 2020); Chief Executive Officer of Flat Rock Global (since 2016); President and Chief Investment Officer of Business Development Corp. of America (BDCA) (2011 to 2015).
-3 Flat Rock Core Income Fund; Flat Rock Opportunity Fund; Flat Rock Capital Corp.
+3 Flat Rock Core Income Fund; Flat Rock Enhanced Income Fund; Flat Rock Capital Corp.

-\ Mr. Grunewald is an interested person of the Fund (as defined in the 1940 Act) (an "Interested Trustee") because of his position with Flat Rock Global.
+^{} Mr. Grunewald is an interested person of the Trust (as defined in the 1940 Act) (an "Interested Trustee") because of his position with Flat Rock Global.